xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Course Communications

-Online communication, quizzes, and grading will be conducted through D2L.
-Course materials (reading, homework assignments, homework answers, and lectures) will be available on D2L and the course GitHub site (https://github.com/hurwitzlab/biosystems-analytics-2020) The GitHub privacy statement is located here: https://help.github.com/articles/github-privacy-statement.
+Online communication, quizzes, and grading will be conducted through D2L and Slack.
+Course materials (video lectures, readings, homework assignments, and quizzes) will be available on D2L and the course GitHub site (https://github.com/bhurwitz33/be434-spring-2023) The GitHub privacy statement is located here: https://help.github.com/articles/github-privacy-statement.
+Slack (https://slack.com/) will be used for online class discussion forums, and each student will be invited to the slack channel at the beginning of the semester.

 ## Required Texts or Readings

-Tiny Python Projects (http://tinypythonprojects.com/), Ken Youens-Clark, Manning, 2020 All texts are available free of charge, required sections are listed on the course schedule in D2L.
+Tiny Python Projects (http://tinypythonprojects.com/), Ken Youens-Clark, Manning, 2020 All texts are available free of charge through the University of Arizona online catalog, required sections are listed on the course schedule in D2L.

 ## Optional Texts or Readings